 Next door is the Dugong dive shop.
 They can arrange dives at all the famous wrecks around Coron as well as great nature spots.
 They told us that most of the dives they do are for those guests who haven’t tried it before, but you can do leisure dives, dive qualifications and amazing adventure dives with them.
 We decided to do the island tour instead of scuba diving, but the night dives on the house reef sounded very cool.

 You can arrange a special dinner down on the beach.
 We were lucky enough to try out this experience and it was a wonderful treat.
 There is a weekly dinner on the beach but this is just for the two of you and is so romantic with the sound of the waves lapping just a metre from your table.

 We had our own waiter and they couldn’t have been more helpful.
-I mentioned that it was my birthday a couple of days later and they even bought me a little cake, and the house band(!) to sing happy birthday.
+I mentioned that it was going to be my birthday in a couple of days, and they even bought me a little cake, and the house band(!) to sing happy birthday.

 Speaking of the great service…

 The staff at Club Paradise Palawan could not have been nicer.
 Every interaction we had was friendly, polite and made us feel special.
 Justin at the front desk told us all about the resorts facilities and how to get the most out of our stay.
 He showed us all the way to our room and was extremely cheerful.
 Mr Escobar, the resort manager was out every evening to speak with the guests and check that everything was perfect.
 I was amazed at the personal touch.
 It made us feel like VIPs.

 During our stay, we saw a wedding taking place.
 The ceremony was set up right on the sand and I had to go and have a look.

 I loved the little details that had been set up.
 It had a real sense of tropical magic.
 We watched it from afar and everyone seemed to enjoy the day.
 It must be a really special place to get hitched (and at a fraction of the cost of a similar ceremony in the Caribbean!)